heyvipho/fntastic-electron-app/README.md

 ### Server

-It's necessary a server for application.
+It's necessary a server for the application.
 Run it by this command.

 ```sh
 docker-compose up -d